-The nursing assistant program at WVC provides the basics in caregiving skills for entry-level employment in health care.
+The nursing assistant program at WVC provides the basics in caregiving skills for entry-level employment in healthcare.
 The certificate program is offered as an eight- to ten-week course during the academic year.
-Upon completion, you are eligible to take the certification examination for nursing assistants, have current Health-Care Provider CPR card and seven-hour Washington State HIV/AIDS certificate.
+Upon completion, you are eligible to take the certification examination for nursing assistants, have a current healthcare provider CPR card, a current first aid card, and seven-hour Washington State HIV/AIDS certificate.
 This course, or its equivalent, is a prerequisite to the nursing program.